-Small But Beautifully Functional Kitchens 60 Square Feet and Under
+Small Kitchen Remodeling Ideas For 60 Square Feet and Under

 Smart layouts and storage solutions make small spaces work

 The reality is, not everyone (especially apartment dwellers) has a large kitchen with an eat-in island and endless cabinets.
-We see thousands of renovations that range in large townhouses with grand kitchens to studio apartments with tiny niche cook spaces.
-What we’ve discovered, is that it’s not the size that really matters, but how homeowners and their Sweeten general contractors work with it.
-Check out these five kitchens, all 60 square feet—or 10’ x 6’ as a comparable measurement—and under, that serve as a testament to the functionality of smaller kitchens.
+What we’ve discovered, is that it’s not the size that really matters, but how homeowners and their Sweeten general contractors maximize the space given.
+Check out these five small kitchen remodels, all 60 square feet—or 10’ x 6’ as a comparable measurement—and under, that demonstrate the functionality of smaller kitchens.

 The previous owners of Treanna’s home didn’t realize the 42-square-foot kitchen’s full potential.
 With cabinets left to a single wall and the refrigerator alone on another, it was clear there was a better way to maximize the footprint.
 Along with her Sweeten contractor, they came up with a design featuring cabinets on both sides, full-sized appliances, and plenty of storage (including a toe-kick drawer and a hidden fold-up stool).